wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 		  4. Organize your code in blocks
 		  5. Extensions of the names are useful when in Windows -
-	- The scripts cannot be executed
+	- The scripts cannot be executed from a relative path beca